What is over 50s life insurance?

-Payment: If you get a terminal illness and aren’t expected to live longer than 12 months or you pass away
+Payment: If you die, or get a terminal illness and aren’t expected to live longer than 12 months

 Critical illness cover

-Our Critical Illness Plan pays out a lump sum if you or your child are diagnosed with or have surgery for 1 of the 53 critical illnesses covered by our plan.
+Pays a lump sum if you or your child are diagnosed with or have surgery for one of the 53 critical illnesses covered by our plan.